thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 contamination of the transducer by plaque.
 Reference power spectra are obtained by averaging 30 lines per plane over 60 planes.
-Fourier spectra with 50% overlap are calculated using a Fast Fourier Transform with 128 Hamming windowed points (240 μm), and the bandwidth used ranged from 6.6 MHz to 29.6 MHz where the spectrum was flat.
+Fourier spectra with 50% overlap are calculated using a Fast Fourier Transform with 128 Hamming windowed points (240 μm), and the bandwidth used ranged from 6.6 MHz to 29.6 MHz.
 The BSC of the reference phantom is interpolated from the values measured with the reference reflector in Chapter 6.
-Attenuation in the plaque was assumed to be the same as reference phantom, which is reasonable for arterial plaque specimens according values reported in the literature [Hoskins2007,Lockwood1991]_ The backscatter was calculated using the expression [Liu2007]_
+Attenuation in the plaque specimen was assumed to be the same as reference phantom, which is reasonable for arterial plaque specimens based on values reported in the literature [Hoskins2007,Lockwood1991]_ The backscatter was calculated using the expression [Liu2007]_, below:

 .. math::   BSC_s(f) = \frac{BSC_r(f) S_s(f)}{S_r(f)}

-Log compression and linear interpolation were applied to the displayed IBSC.
+Log compression and linear interpolation were applied to the displayed IBSC images.
 Identical dynamic ranges and color transform functions were used in all corresponding images.

 ~~~~~~~~~~~~~~~~~~~~~
 B-Mode image creation
 ~~~~~~~~~~~~~~~~~~~~~

-The received pulse-echo signal, RF data, is highly oscillatory.
+The received pulse-echo signal, that is RF data, is highly oscillatory.
 An envelope of the RF data reflects local scattering amplitude, and this is what comprises a B-Mode image.

 .. image:: images/envelope.png
   :align: center
   :width: 8cm
-  :height: 5.25
+  :height: 5.25cm
 .. highlights::

   |envelope_long|: Sample RF signal and its corresponding envelope.

 Calculation of the RF envelope is often performed with the analytic signal.
-The analytic signal is used to decompose a signal into its local amplitude and local phase [Felsberg2001,Woo2008a]_ [#]_.
+The analytic signal is used to decompose a signal into its local amplitude and phase [Felsberg2001,Woo2008a]_ [#]_.
 The analytic signal, *f*\ :sub:`A`\ *(x)*, of a real signal, *f(x)*, is defined to be